-This letter has been discussed and agreed with the Head of Finance.
+This letter has been discussed and agreed with the Chief Finance Officer.
 A copy of the letter will be provided to all Members.

-This is our first year as the external auditor of the Authority following the transition of the PSAA contract in 2018/19.
-We would like to take this opportunity to thank you for your assistance and cooperation during this year's external audit.
+This is our second year as the external auditor of the Authority following the transition of the PSAA contract in 2018/19.
 Our aim is to deliver a high standard of audit, delivering insights identified from our audit work to make a positive and practical contribution, which supports the Authority's own agenda.
-We recognise the value of your co-operation and support.

-Paul Hewitson

-Audit Director
+We would like to take this opportunity to recognise and thank the efforts made by the Authority's Finance Team in working constructively with our audit team to successfully deliver the audit.

-for and on behalf of Deloitte LLP

-Newcastle Upon Tyne, United Kingdom
+Paul Hewitson Audit Director for and on behalf of Deloitte LLP Newcastle Upon Tyne, United Kingdom